 Sound like Aisling is part of the fakery?

 No, she's genuine, she's just clueless - at least when it comes to the type of staged event Manchester was.
-She also had a chat with Miri French who also recognises the bombing was fake.
+She also had a chat with Miri Finch who also recognises the bombing was fake.
 Nothing sways her.

 https://miri.substack.com/p/miri-af-meets-aisling-oloughlin